anujjainbatu/IntelliPrice/README.md

 # IntelliPrice 💻

 IntelliPrice is a machine learning-powered web application that predicts the price of a laptop based on its specifications.
-Built with Streamlit, it provides an intuitive interface for users to input laptop features and instantly receive an estimated price.
+Built with Streamlit, it provides an intuitive interface for users to input [...]

 ## Features